-• Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy?
+Has the financial product invested in fossil gas and/or nuclear energy activities that comply with the EU taxonomy?

 $\boxtimes$ No

 What was the share of investments made in transitional and enabling activities?

 The Agent has not undertaken to invest the Mandate in transitional and enabling activities.
 This proportion has therefore not been calculated.